 I4.
 Light and Electron Optics, Super-Resolution Microscopy

 Chairpersons: dr. sc.
-Ivana Restovic (CRO), dr. sc.
-Goran Dražić (SLO)
+Ivana Restovic (HRV), dr. sc.
+Goran Dražić (SVN)

 Even at high magnification, the resolution of light microscopy is limited with the wavelength, small details of biological structures and processes are impossible to see.
 Electron microscopy offers a higher resolving power and can reveal ultrastructure of the different biological and inorganic specimens; though its resolution is also limited by lens aberrations.
 The development of spherical and chromatic aberration correction moved the resolution limit way in the sub-angstrom region.

 Recent advances in light and electron microscopy and development of super-resolution techniques allow the observation of many biological processes and structures at the cellular and subcellular level.
 By applying these novel techniques, the researchers can investigate and visualise the exact localization of different biomolecules in cells and tissues and get better understanding about molecular interactions in cells.
 The focus of this session will be on application of advanced microscopy techniques that provide 3D cell and tissue imaging, super-resolution imaging by single molecule localization or multicolour super-resolution imaging as well as possibility of recording dynamic processes in cells at nanometre scales.